Chirag8023/CyberSecurityResources/README.md

 - [Hacking: The Art of Exploitation](https://archive.org/details/hackingtheartofexploitation_202003) ** : It's not a free book but some places you will find PDFs or read online.
 It's a rare gem, It teaches hacking philosophy and how to actually think like hacker and exploit.

+## Useful Repositories

+- [10000-h1-disclosed-reports](https://github.com/shreyaschavhan/10000-h1-disclosed-reports) * : This repo have links to 10,000 hackerone reports, reading these reports is really useful to progress in the bug bounty journey.
+It's suggested to read at least 5000 reports.

+- [Payloads All The Things](https://github.com/swisskyrepo/PayloadsAllTheThings) * : A list of useful payloads and bypasses for Web Application Security.
+Again super useful in the bug bounty process.

 ## Good Mentors